ntoghrul/Evento/README.md

 5. pip install -r requirements.txt
 6. python3.6 main.py -- for DSC machine or python3 main.py -- any other machine.

-I don't know why it does not run with python3 main.py, hence, for DCS machine use python3.6 main.py.

 You should now be able to access the application by navigating to http://localhost:5000 in your web browser.